GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_2_dev_api/chapter_04/README.md

 *   Using `AudioContext` to play the audio in the browser sequentially, one chunk after the other.
 *   Implementing basic error handling and connection closure.

 This example provides a starting point for building more sophisticated applications that can generate audio responses from the Gemini model and play them back in real time, all within the browser environment using low-level WebSockets and `AudioContext` for audio management.
+The sample rate is set to 24000 Hz to match the API's output sample rate, ensuring correct playback speed and pitch.

+**Security Best Practices:**

+For production applications, **never** expose your API key directly in client-side code.
+Instead, use a secure backend server to handle authentication and proxy requests to the API.
+This protects your API key from unauthorized access.